p0l4r/Matrix-Factorization---based-Collaborative-Filtering/README.md

 # matrix-factorization (Repository name: Matrix-Factorization---based-Collaborative-Filtering)

-matrix-factorization is a light-weight program written in python language for performing basic operations for matrix factorization.
+matrix-factorization is a light-weight program written in python language for performing basic operations for matrix factorization-based collaborative filtering.
 I have plans to create a python module from this repository in the future.
 If you want to contribute to this project, you are most welcome.

 ## Requirments
 ### The ```matrix-factorization.py``` requires you to have ```python >= 3.7 ``` and ```numpy``` module.